Loader gif

 Your max tax refund is guaranteed.

-If one of you makes less money, the tax brackets can work in your favor when you get married and file joint returns.
+If you and your spouse both work but one of you makes less money, the federal income tax brackets can work in your favor when you get married and file a joint tax return.

 The tax code is written so that people who make more money pay a higher percentage of their income in tax.
 On the flip side, taxpayers who make less pay a smaller amount of federal income tax.

-For many people, getting married and filing a joint allows for more deductions.
+For many people, getting married and filing a joint tax return allows for more tax deductions.

 Additionally, lower income levels limit deductions and credits when you file as a single person.